Looking for the perfect gifts for hikers? We started our hiking journey ten years ago, and these are the things we love.

 We carry a dry sack with us anytime when we travel.
 I keep one in my suitcase and usually have a small one in my backpack.
 You never know when you’ll need to keep your gear dry.

-21. LEATHERMAN Multi-Tool →
+21. Leatherman Multi-Tool →

 A multi-tool is a backpacker’s best friend.
 It’s one of those things you may only realize you need once you do.
 And when you do, you’ll be glad you have it.

-22. Buff →
+23. Buff →

 A buff is a great lightweight item to have with you when hiking, whether you want to use it as protection from the sun, keep your sweat out of your eyes, or stay warmer.
+We have some made for warm weather and a couple for colder temps!

 See More: 17 Practical Gifts for Rock Climbers They’ll Love and Use